-Local authorities have a general duty and several specific duties towards children and young people in need and to their families.
+Local authorities have duties towards children and young people in need and to their families.

-Section 17(1) of the Children Act 1989 imposes an overriding duty on all local authorities to safeguard and promote the welfare of children in need within their area and, so far as it is consistent with that duty, to promote the upbringing of such children by their families by providing a range and level of services appropriate to those children’s needs.
+Section 17(1) of the Children Act 1989 imposes a duty on all local authorities to safeguard and promote the welfare of children ‘in need’ within their area.
+In so far as it is consistent with that duty, authorities should promote the upbringing of such children by their families by providing a range and level of services appropriate to those children’s needs.

 A child is anyone under the age of 18.